Zaps36/smart_trash_can-app/README.md

   * Streamlit (web deployment & dashboard)
   * OpenCV / Machine Learning (image classification)
 * **Database:** MySQL (optional for logging)

+## 🧠 Model Training

+The image classification model was trained using **MobileNetV2** on a balanced dataset of 3 classes:
+- Organic
+- Plastic
+- Other

+Steps included:
+- Data augmentation & balancing (15k images per class)
+- Transfer learning with MobileNetV2 (pretrained on ImageNet)
+- Achieved high accuracy on validation data

 ---